VisionEval/VisionEval/README.md

 # VisionEval

-**IMPORTANT**: the `development` branch is no more!
-Yes, it looks like it is still here, but that is an **illusion**.
-This branch (aside from this one commit changing the README.md file) is identical to `master` at the `public-2.0` branch.
+**IMPORTANT**: As of 7/21/2023, the `development` branch should once again be the basis for development of new features and fixes to VisionEval. 'development-next` is a snapshot of this branch and will soon be retired.

-All new development should be based on the `development-next` branch.
+All new development should be based on this `development` branch.

 Thanks for your cooperation.
 If you have questions or complaints, please contact [info@visioneval.org](mailto:info@visioneval.org).